Style line layers

 The solid color picker becomes a color ramp.

-1. Click Fill color Pencil to see the fill color options:
+1. Click Fill color Pencil to set the fill color options:

-• Under Category, select the types of color ramps from which you want to choose.
+• Under Category, select types of color ramps.

 • Click Flip ramp colors Invert color ramp to flip the colors.